What's it like to go on a South African wildlife adventure?

 - We'd walk in a straight line behind each other, leaving about a meter in between one another.
 That way, if we'd come to face an animal, it would feel less threatened as it would only see one person.
 On top of that, walking in this formation gave Bush Walk Man literally free range in case an animal would make a deadly charge and he'd have to shoot it.
 If we were walking beside him, we could get in between the rifle and the animal.

-We first sneaked behind a bush, then in a small ditch from where we could see them really well.
+We first sneaked behind a bush, then in a small ditch from where we had excellent views.
 The next photo was taken with my (small) tele lens from about 15 meters away!

-We admired them for a bit while Bush Walk Man told us we were looking at a mom and her two kids.
+We admired them for a bit while our guide told us we were looking at a mom and her two kids.
 While they were first napping, they were now getting up and suddenly one of the kids turned its ears toward us.

 A few moments later we were instructed to go back.
-Alex took the lead this time while Bush Walk Man kept an eye on the rhinos as we retreated.
+Alex took the lead while Bush Walk Man kept an eye on the rhinos as we retreated.

 The close encounter had only lasted for a few moments but it was so intense.
 You'd think it would be the same as watching these animals up close from a jeep, but the sensation is entirely different.

 And that we could experience this with rhinos without having to search much!

-On our way back to the jeep, we got lucky a second time.
-There was a group of antelopes nearby and a mother had just left one of her little ones behind.
+On our way to the jeep, we got lucky a second time.
+There was a group of antelope nearby and a mother had just left one of her little ones behind.

 Apparently, the little ones are so vulnerable when they're born, that the moms leave lying somewhere in the grass and only go back to them to feed them until they can properly walk (and run away from things) on their own.
 The “idea” behind it is that predators will follow and hunt the herd and won't see the little ones in the grass.